 What I have tried to do with this post is simply to make you think.
-Breaking 2.20 for the marathon doesn't have to be a time that only ‘talented' runners do.
+Breaking 2.20 for the marathon doesn't have to be a time that only ‘talented' runners achieve.

 Who is stopping you from running that time?
-No one.
-The question is, are you willing to put in the necessary work to make it a reality.
+Are you willing to put in the necessary work to make it a reality?

 Philippus Paracelsus, a famous Swiss alchemist and physician, who lived from 1493 to 1541, stated what is now an obvious scientific fact when he said,